-In the year, we collected 98.74% of our rental income and managed the impact of our routine empty properties to 0.26%.
+We managed and mitigated our in year welfare reform risks, collecting 99.52% of our rental income and managed the impact of our routine empty properties to 0.5%.
 We also continued to deliver our building and fire safety priorities and this included the re-appraisal of our retained high rise blocks.
-This resulted in the boards decision to decant and demolish a further two blocks (205 homes), these blocks have been impaired within the current year.
+This resulted in the boards decision to decant and demolish a further two blocks (205 homes).
+The financial impact of this is reflected in our latest business plan.